DanBlakeman/boris-bikes/README.md

 This project aims to use ruby to model the london public bike rental scheme.

-The aim of the project is to help practice BDD, TDD, OOP and DDD.
+The aim of the project is to practice BDD, TDD, OOP and DDD best practises.

 Always willing to hear feedback and see way's this could be improved or learn more about best practice.
 If you'd like to colaborate please leave a comment, or fork and issue a pull request for review.